 I still consider Myst to be the best video game of all time.

-So far as board games, my favorite is still Scrabble, as it is a puzzle game based on words that can be as simple or as complex as you make it.
+So far as board games, my favourite is still Scrabble, as it is a puzzle game based on words that can be as simple or as complex as you make it.
 It is both an addiction and a sentimental habit.
 I made a friend once by posting to alabama.birmingham.general, looking for Scrabble players.
 Her name is Rebecca, and together we created the Birmingham Boardgamers, which I hear is still going strong.
 Lest you think I am some sort of Scrabble genius, I am not rated, nor have I competed in any tournaments.
 But I do remember my best bingo to date, which was BANJOES.

 Second only to Scrabble is Qwirkle, which has key similarities but is quite different and challenging on other levels I enjoy deeply.